404brainnotfind/portfolio/README.md

 As Etter emphasizes, static websites offer several advantages over third-party platforms:

 1. **Complete control**: You have full control over your content's presentation and formatting
-2. **Independence**: Your online presence doesn't depend on a third party's continued existence
-3. **Performance**: Static sites load faster and are more reliable
-4. **Security**: With no databases or server-side code, static sites are less vulnerable to security issues
+2. **Security**: With no databases or server-side code, static sites are less vulnerable to security issues
-5. **Technical showcase**: Creating a personal static site demonstrates your technical skills to potential employers
+3. **Technical showcase**: Creating a personal static site demonstrates your technical skills to potential employers

-While LinkedIn is valuable for networking, a personal static site showcases your ability to implement modern technical practices—exactly the kind of initiative that can distinguish you from other candidates.
+While LinkedIn is valuable for networking, a personal static site showcases your ability and distinguishes you from other candidates.

 ## Credits